You are not a citizen until you have made your oath or affirmation at a citizenship ceremony.

 Before the ceremony

 Your ceremony is held by your local council.
-It can take a few months, after you have been approved, before you hear about your ceremony.
+It normally takes 2 months, after you have been approved, before you hear about your ceremony.

 You get a letter about 4 weeks before your ceremony.

 If you move house before you get your letter, you need to tell the Citizenship Office.

 The letter tells you:

 - the date, time and place of the ceremony